dashingsoft/pyarmor/src/usage.md

 Then following the steps below to learn how to use [Pyarmor]

-## Import encrypted module
+## Run and Import encrypted module

-The common usage for Pyarmor is to encrypted some python modules, import them in normal python environments.

 [pybench](examples/pybench) is a collection of tests that provides a standardized way to measure the performance of Python implementations.
 It's an exactly one package to verify this feature.

-We'll encrypted 2 scripts [Strings.py](examples/Strings.py) and [Lists.py](examples/Lists.py), then import them by pybench.
+First,

 ### Generate a project capsule